 No matter how many times you vow to stick to a reading schedule, you just can’t help but get engrossed in a book.

-You can’t give a definitive answer about what is your favorite book because there are just too many good books to choose from.
+Ultimately, you can’t give a definitive answer because there are just too many good books to choose from.

 It’s either you’re still reeling from a book hangover or you couldn’t choose from a pile of books waiting to be read.